Requirements and Specifications

 - Verification must occur in different seasons (e.g., one in summer and one in winter, or one in fall and one in spring).
 Verification may not be less than three months apart.

 - Verification is not required to be conducted at regular intervals.
 The thermostat is eligible for a verification payment even if there has been a gap in verification activities.

 - There is no restriction on who can complete verification.

-- Qualifying initial installations will receive an incentive of $150.00 per unit installed, up to 70% of total project cost.
+- Qualifying initial installations will receive an incentive of $200.00 per unit installed, up to 70% of total project cost.